Thank you for being a part of Arcola Church's Summer in the Arts Camps 2026!

 Scholarships are available for campers with financial need.
 Request for scholarships must come through the Deborah Taylor, Director of Serve.
 Coordinators of programs must inform the DOS of the amount allotted.
 The preferred scholarship amount is half of the amount of the activity and can be adjusted in order for the individual to attend.
 The requesting family must share economic hardship and if the scholarship is not utilized properly, the individual will not be considered for future scholarships.
 Economic hardship is demonstrated by confirmation that the family is working with a family liasison, they have free and reduced lunch approval, and they are receiving government financial aid.

-Contact Deborah Taylor with any questions and for an application.
+Contact Stephanie Slocum with any questions and for an application.